Clear Impact logo

 This performance measure estimates net drug spending by subtracting all rebates invoiced from gross payments to pharmacies.
 Net cost is driven by both pharmacy payments and rebates.
 Achieving the lowest possible net cost is driven partly by managing pharmacy reimbursement through optimal management of pricing methodologies such as the State Maximum Allowable Cost (MAC) program and Specialty Drug MAC.
 In addition, rebate optimization is driven by tightly managing the Preferred Drug List (PDL).
 Factors guiding our PDL decisions include both clinical appropriateness and consideration of drug acquisition cost, federal and supplemental rebates.
 Non-preferred products are managed through strategies such as prior authorization, quantity limits, and step therapy.

 • Federal Covid pandemic rules affected Medicaid eligibility.
-The redetermination process is underway and the number of members on Medicaid has been decreasing as a result.
+The redetermination process impacted the number of members on Medicaid and has been decreasing as a result.
 This may affect total drug spending due to less lives covered.
+The total drug spend per quarter has been relatively stable as a result.

 Partners